 Basted in a sweet and savory sauce, these drool-worthy chicken and scallion skewers are hard to resist as they are so flavourful.
 What’s more, they are quite easy to make at home and is an excellent choice for grilling outdoors.
 “Yakitori” in Japanese means grilled chicken with ‘yaki’ meaning grilled or fried and tori meaning bird.
 In cooking terms, though it usually refers to chicken.
 It is also given the meaning of memories of good times and happy hours.
 This iconic classic food is served everywhere in Japan from Japanese- Tapas style pubs to specialty restaurants to street food stalls.
 There would be alleys in Japan that would be full of yakitori stalls selling these to the locals as an after-work snack.

 These delicious, sticky & addictive chicken on sticks can be either served as a main dish or as an appetizer at home.
-When you make at home, you can use bamboo skewers known as “teppogushi” or use normal thick bamboo ones that are easily available in Amazon.
+When you make at home, you can use bamboo skewers known as “teppogushi” or use normal thick bamboo ones.
 Have a go at these juicy meat skewers and let your taste buds be tingled by the flavor explosion.

 Preparation Time: 30 Minutes